 Cheese and Poblano Enchiladas with Roasted Tomato Sauce

 Soft corn tortillas filled with melted cheese and roasted poblano peppers, baked in a vibrant roasted tomato enchilada sauce.
-This mexican-inspired cinco de mayo ready in about 70 minutes pairs small corn tortillas, medium poblano peppers, shredded Oaxaca cheese or Monterey Jack for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 410 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This mexican-inspired cinco de mayo ready in about 70 minutes blends small corn tortillas, medium poblano peppers, shredded Oaxaca cheese or Monterey Jack into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 410 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients